DTUMLOPS/PROJECT/reports/README.md

 Our DSSMLightning class demonstrates how the framework streamlined our development by providing a clean, organized structure where we could focus on the key components of our model.
 For instance, instead of writing complex training loops, we just defined methods like training_step and validation_step where we specified what should happen in each phase.
 The framework automatically handled all the training machinery.
 The ease with which professional-grade features were implemented, such as metric tracking-we used metrics in-built for accuracy, AUROC, and AUPRC without implementing these calculations ourselves-is a fact.
 In the code below, one can quickly note how easily we tracked and monitored these metrics during training using the self.log() calls.
 The framework saved us significant development time by automatically handling technical aspects like optimizer configuration (configure_optimizers method) and GPU training, allowing us to focus on improving our model's architecture rather than dealing with infrastructure code.
-Overall, PyTorch Lightning proved to be an excellent choice as it helped us write more maintainable, professional-grade code while reducing the potential for bugs in the training infrastructure.
+Overall, PyTorch Lightning proved to be an excellent choice as it helped us write more maintainable code while reducing the potential for bugs.

 ## Coding environment